Persevering

 • While feeling shame, never criticize yourself or take on more responsibilities.

-• Often, other domains in life (as well as stress from it) will trigger failures, and it’s a waste of time to dwell on the stress or failures.
+• Often, other domains in life (as well as stress from them) will trigger failures, and it’s a waste of time to dwell on the stress or failures.

 Make sure every new failure is a different way you’ve failed: